-Your Financial Advisor will use Envision tools to evaluate your investments and recommend withdrawal strategies.
+Your financial advisor can help evaluate your investments and recommend withdrawal strategies.
 These strategies will consider short-term income needs, manage tax implications and maintain your portfolio allocation to be consistent with your long-term objectives.

-Your Financial Advisor will meet with you periodically to review portfolio performance, your spending history, your budget, and to discuss future spending plans.
-You’ll also talk about any changes that might require adjustments to your investments or spending.
+You and your financial advisor can discuss your portfolio performance, your spending history, and your budget and to discuss future spending as well as changes that might require adjustments to your investments or spending.

 The retirement income planning process is not a “one and done” event.
 It can be viewed as a circular process.
 The initial plan will be set based on your situation at that point in time.
-Over time your Financial Advisor will work with you and make modifications to your investments and help you make informed decisions about your spending.
-Together you and your Financial Advisor will use Envision tools and resources to help ensure your assets will last so you can live the retirement that you’ve imagined.
+Over time, you can work with your financial advisor to discuss any potential changes to your plan.

 - Explore your vision for your non-working years.

 - Identify your essential and discretionary expenses.

 - Inventory potential sources of income in retirement.

 - Meet with your financial advisor to create your personalized retirement income plan.

 *Source: EBRI, October, 2018.
 Health expenses include premiums for Medicare Parts B and D and Medigap Plan F as well as out-of-pocket spending for outpatient prescription drugs.

 Wells Fargo Advisors does not provide tax or legal advice.
 Please consult with your tax and legal advisors to determine how this information may impact your own situation.